 1. Responses that focus on the client’s feelings

-Most clients at some time find it difficult to express their feelings whether they have a terminal illness, pregnant, or are scheduled for surgery.
+Most clients sometimes find it difficult to express their feelings whether they have a terminal illness, are pregnant, or are scheduled for surgery.
 Any nursing response that elicits these feelings would be therapeutic.
 Listen and attend to those client cues.
-For example the question below:
+For example, the question below:

 SITUATION: A 20-year-old college student is admitted to the medical ward because of sudden onset of paralysis of both legs.
 Nikki reveals that the boyfriend has been pressuring her to engage in premarital sex.
 The most therapeutic response by the nurse is:

 a.
 “I can refer you to a spiritual counselor if you like.”